AidenKing27/WorkloadProject2025-AJB/README.md

 # Objectives:
 - [ ] Normalize all pages to use same UI design patterns (Aiden)

-- [ ] Remove hard coded data from prototype pages and replace with actual database values (Balkaran)
+- [ ] Remove hard coded data from prototype pages and replace with actual database values (School, Department, Program) (Balkaran)

-- [ ] Determine if we need to include the current FacultyWorkloadDashboard.razor page, do we need to combine all our workload pages into one? (?)
+- [ ] Flesh out the Workload Dashboard and remove fake data (Aiden)

 - [ ] Update faculty table to include a bool for IsFulltime and display on faculty page (Josh)
 	- [ ] Update the FacultyForm to include this checkbox (Josh)